-- 1. Apply a small amount of grease to the liner key (74) to hold the key in place during liner installation.
-Install the liner key (74) in the groove on top of the liner (41). - 2.
+- On 2-inch pump models, apply grease to the liner key groove in the pump casing to hold the key (74) in place during liner installation.
+Install key in groove before starting liner (41) into pump casing (12).
+On 3-inch pump models, install the liner key (74) in the groove on top of the liner (41). - 2.
 Align the liner key (74) with the pump casing keyway and start the liner (41) into the casing (12) with the slots in the liner towards the INTAKE port, and the hole pattern in the liner towards the DISCHARGE port.
 Uniformly tap the outer edge of the liner with a rubber mallet to fully insert into the casing.
-NOTE: If the liner is installed backwards, it will restrict the port openings and cause cavitation, noise and loss of capacity.
+NOTE: If the liner is installed backwards, it will restrict the port openings and cause cavitation, noise and loss of capacity. - Place the disc (71) against the liner (41) with the seal cavity outward and disc relief hole located as shown in Figure 9.